Dark Kingdom: Jadeite

 Jadeite's mission is to track down the Silver Crystal but eventually changes to gathering life energy to awaken Metaria.
 He has very little interaction with the other Four Kings of Heaven.
 He expresses an attraction to Sailor Mars and is the first one killed when Rei uses her Akuryo Taisan technique.
 After Jadeite's death, Nephrite vows to exact revenge as he preserves Jadeite's skeleton in a glass coffin.
 In the later side story Casablanca Memories, Zoisite also tries to avenge Jadeite.

-In the first anime adaptation, hunting energy is Jadeite's primary mission.
-After failing numerous times, Beryl sentences Jadeite to Eternal Sleep and Nephrite succeeds him.
+In the original anime adaptation, hunting energy is Jadeite's primary mission.
+He uses different aliases during his missions and has his Monsters pose as different people.
+After Jadeite fails numerous times and at one point costing Beryl the life of Thetis (who was one of Queen Beryl's top Monsters), Beryl gives Jadeite one final chance to destroy the Sailor Senshi or else she will have him placed in Eternal Sleep that will have his body disappear to profound darkness forever.
+When Jadeite fails for a final time at the airport despite claiming that he found out the identities of the Sailor Senshi, an infuriated Beryl considers it an excuse and condemns him to Eternal Sleep by freezing him in a large crystal.
+As the large crystal disappears to profound darkness, Beryl warns everyone present to let Jadeite's fate be a warning to all of them.
+She then appoints Nephrite to be the monsters' new commander and continue the energy-gathering.

 In the live-action series, Jadeite is totally subservient to Beryl, for which she rewards him with her favor, sending him on missions that range from gathering energy to spying on his fellow warriors to attacking the Sailor Guardians directly.
 He disappears early in the series, reverting to crystalline form due to an injury from one of his battles, but is revived by Metaria.
 Firmly loyal to Beryl, he rejects Endymion as his true master until the series finale, where he stays with Beryl as the castle collapses around her.

-In Sailor Moon Crystal, Jadeite survives the battle against Sailor Mars, but Beryl sends Nephrite to fulfill their mission.
+In Sailor Moon Crystal, Jadeite survives the battle against Sailor Mars, but Beryl sends Nephrite to continue fulfilling their mission.
 In his past life, he was the love interest of Sailor Mars.
-He is killed by Metaria along with the other Kings of Heaven in Episode 12.
+Jadeite is killed by Metaria along with the other Kings of Heaven in Episode 12.

 In the original Japanese series, he is voiced by Masaya Onosaka.
 In Crystal, he is voiced by Daisuke Kishio.
-In the DIC English adaptation, his name was changed to Jedite and is voiced by Tony Daniels.
+In the DIC English adaptation, his name was changed to Jedite and he is voiced by Tony Daniels.
 In the Viz Media English adaptation, his voice is supplied by Todd Haberkorn.
-In the live-action series, he was portrayed by Jun Masuo and was portrayed in the musicals by Susumu Futabashi and Yuhka Asami.
+In the live-action series, he was portrayed by Jun Masuo and he was portrayed in the musicals by Susumu Futabashi and Yuhka Asami.